Mathematical programs with complementarity constraints and application to hyperparameter tuning: Conclusion

 In the paper's second half, we presented our model \MODEL{} for the hyperparameter tuning of support vector machines.
 We then proved that this satisfies the \MPCCMFCQR{}, thus satisfying the assumptions of the theorems proved earlier in the paper.
 Finally, we ran an extensive set of experiments on real-world data sets.
 In this context, we showed the practical use of our methods in beating the derivative-free search that is most commonly used.
 We conclude that the sequential penalisation method both converges faster and is more likely to converge to a higher quality objective value than the other methods.

-For future work, we will be looking to find more general sufficient conditions for the assumption $\lim_{t\rightarrow\infty}\left( G(z^t)^\top H(z^t) \right)=0$ in Theorem~\ref{theorem:penalisation_convergence} to hold.
-Additionally, we will develop first-order gradient descent methods to solve \MODEL{} such as those being studied in the work of Bengio \cite{Bengio2000} and Chapelle et al. \cite{Chapelle2001}.
-These have a distinct advantage in machine learning applications as they can be efficiently parallelised on modern graphical processing units (GPUs).
-Finally, in future works, we will develop a stochastic model where the gradients are approximated by subsampling a small number of data points.
-This will allow the model to scale to much larger datasets.
+For future work, we will develop first-order gradient descent methods to solve \MODEL{} such as those being studied by Bengio~\cite{Bengio2000} and Chapelle et al.~\cite{Chapelle2001}.
+These have a distinct advantage in machine learning applications as they can be efficiently parallelised on modern graphical processing units.